-Jack set out to explore what lay beyond the current generation of wearable sensors.
-His answer was to create a wristband that would actually interact with our bodies and help us to obtain the optimal state of mind for whatever situation we find ourselves in.
+Jack co-founded the company, doppel, to create a wristband that seamlessly interacts with our bodies to help us achieve the optimal state of mind for whatever situation we find ourselves in.

 The wristband creates a silent rhythmic pulse that you feel on the inside of your wrist.
 Its heartbeat-like vibration works naturally, within moments, to help you feel calm, focussed, energised or relaxed.
 Like listening to music, a fast rhythm helps you to feel more alert while a slower rhythm is calming.

 Doppel’s wristband can be used to reduce stress and stay focused.
 Those in high-stress jobs use it to stay anchored and calm.
 It has been used to overcome nerves at important events, manage anxiety and by those with ADHD to stay focused.

 The technology is inspired by psychophysiology - the study of the relationship between the mind and the body and has been shown to reduce stress in controlled, peer-reviewed tests.
 User trials have also shown that it helps with concentration over longer periods, remaining calm under pressure or maintaining motivation during fitness training.

 The wristband offers an alternative to traditional energy supplements, meditation and music as a way to achieve calm, concentration and focus.
 Following a successful Kickstarted campaign, the company is now focused on delivering its technology more widely to impact the growing mental-wellbeing market.

 Jack was awarded a 2016 RAEng 1851 Royal Commission Enterprise Fellowship to support doppel in manufacturing smart wearables and bringing them to market.